-Like all public schools, Salem Academy provides services to students who are on Individualized Education Programs (IEPs).
+Salem Academy provides services to students who are on Individualized Education Programs (IEPs).
 If a student is having persistent difficulty with school work, parents may wish to consider making a referral for an evaluation.
 The parent may request an evaluation or first consider a Teacher Assistance Team (TAT) meeting, described below.
-If after approximately 4- 6 weeks the general education interventions do not support the student in making adequate progress, the TAT team may refer the student for a Special Education evaluation.

 Special education testing cannot be conducted without prior written consent from a parent/guardian.
 A Special Education evaluation might result in the creation and implementation of an IEP.
 This document outlines strategies and services for meeting the student's academic needs and provides legal support to ensure that they receive such assistance.